-List Of High Profile Scandals Kwesi Nyantakyi Has Escaped
+List of high profile scandals Kwesi Nyantakyi has escaped

 In November 2017, it was revealed that the Ghana Football Association President Kwesi Nyantakyi had refused to pay players of his Wa All Stars club their Social Security and National Insurance Trust SSNIT contributions ever since the club was formed.

-All other 15 clubs, playing in Ghana’s top-flight league, had registered with SSNIT or taken steps to enrol on the scheme EXCEPT the president's club.
+All other 15 clubs, playing in Ghana’s top-flight league, had registered with SSNIT or taken steps to enroll on the scheme except the president's club.

 Even though the offence was punishable by law, the GFA boss had gone over 10 years without being apprehended.